telerik/blazor-docs/components/chart/types/waterfall.md

 # Waterfall Chart

 The Blazor Waterfall Chart is a form of data visualization that helps users understand the cumulative effect of sequentially introduced positive or negative values.
-These values can be either time-based or category based.
+These values can be either time-based or category-based.

 A Waterfall Chart is useful for different types of quantitative analysis related to inventory, cash flows, performance, etc.